 Alternatively, there's the option to work to set parameters, such as a calorie burn target, distance or basic timer functionality.
 To help matters, it's really easy to pair up ANT+ heart rate monitors in order to get accurate calorie burn read-outs and to visualise the various heart rate or working zones.

 If you're strapped for time and want a challenging all-over workout in as little as 20 minutes, there's nothing else like the Air Bike and the smooth running of the Schwinn Airdyne AD8 makes it really easy to ramp up the wattage and ease back off when instructed.

-Schwinn Airdyne AD8 Dual Action Air Cycle: verdict
+Schwinn Airdyne AD8 Dual Action Air Cycle review – Verdict

-Schwinn Airdyne AD8 Dual Action Air Cycle: also consider
+Schwinn Airdyne AD8 Dual Action Air Cycle review – Also consider

-Alternatively, the JTX Mission Air Bike is almost half the price bit is in no way half the bike.
+Alternatively, the JTX Mission Air Bike is almost half the price but is in no way half the bike.
 It's definitely worth a look if budgets are tighter.
-Similarly, Schwinn also offer an AD2 Air bike, which has some of the features of its bigger sibling but at a reduced cost.
+Similarly, Schwinn also offers an AD2 Air bike, which has some of the features of its bigger sibling but at a reduced cost.